Ma128-bit/CC_etc/README.md

   * Run as: `python3 selections_eff.py`
   * Out: .csv file with number of events per era and per cut
   * Description: It is used to obtain the selection efficiencies starting from data after Ntuplizer

+* `selections_eff.py`
+  * Run as: `python3 selections_eff.py`
+  * Out: .csv file with number of events per era and per cut
+  * Description: It is used to obtain the selection efficiencies starting from data after Analysis